Is a Functional Organizational Structure Right for Your Company?

 What Is a Functional Organizational Structure?

-Let’s start by examining the idea of organizational structure, then we can dig into functional structure looks like.
+Let’s start by examining the idea of organizational structure, then we can dig into what a functional structure looks like.

 Organizational structure encompasses how a company is arranged, both in terms of function and leadership.
 This architecture encompasses how many managers there are, the employees and responsibilities they oversee and lead, how they lead, and how they fit in with other leaders in the organization.
 Organizational structure also outlines how the activities of your company are directed to achieve the goals of your organization.